 Composer and conductor Justine Koontz uses music as a way of exploring a person's identity.
 Her work, encompassing composing, conducting, entrepreneurship and self-publishing, teaching, and international scholarship, explores how music defines people and their relationships.

 As a composer, Justine writes primarily for choir and chamber ensembles in musical languages that are accessible yet diverse.
 Her music can be sacred or irreverent, contemplative or whimsical.
 She takes as her inspiration literature, modern dance, applied science, and spirituality.
 Her pragmatic approach to composition is apparent in the wide variety of pieces in her catalogue, ranging from unison works for small choirs to advanced compositions for large ensembles.
-Her compositions have been performed at national, and international venues, including performances at the 2023 Saito Conducting Workshop in Saskatchewan, the 2019 London Festival of Contemporary Music, the 2018 Intercollegiate Men's Chorus's National Seminar, and the 2012 World Choir Games.
+Her compositions have been performed at national, and international venues, including performances at the 2023 and 2024 Saito Conducting Workshops in Saskatchewan, the 2019 London Festival of Contemporary Church Music, the 2018 Intercollegiate Men's Chorus's National Seminar, and the 2012 World Choir Games.
 She was recently awarded first place in the Rocky Mountain Chamber Choir's inaugural composition competition.
 An avid entrepreneur, she self-publishes her compositions.

 Justine completed an M.M. in choral conducting and composition at Butler University and a B.A. in music theory and composition at McDaniel College, where her primary instrument was classical guitar.
 She has completed additional studies at Juilliard, Peabody, the Jazeps Vitols Latvian Music Academy, and the Conductor's Institute.
 Since 2019 she has studied the Saito conducting method with Wayne Toews in Saskatoon, developing her trademark clarity of gesture and economy of motion.
 She is an active member of ASCAP and Chorus America.
 She lives outside of Baltimore, and when she is not making music, she is usually engaged in fine craft, language study, or gardening.